 Career planning can be a stressful and confusing process.
 It may seem like everyone else has a career direction or knows what major to select except you.
-Additionally it can be intimidating to think that you have to pick a career for the rest of your life.
-The good news is that you don’t have to select one career for life.
+It can be intimidating to think that you have to pick a career for the rest of your life.
+The good news is that you don't have to select one career for life.
 According to David Birch in the Journal of Career Planning & Employment, students can expect to have 3-5 different careers, and 10-12 different jobs during their work lives.

 College provides a great foundation for life-long learning and career development.
 The following planning model can be a useful guide as you start the career preparation process.
 Remember that this is only a guide, individuals can move through the career selection and preparation process at different times.
 Also, many activities will overlap from one stage to the next.

 View the current events to find out about upcoming opportunities

 Etown College's job and internship opportunities resource connecting you to employers nationwide

 The exploration phase is a time for you to become aware of your skills, values, interests, lifestyle preferences and external factors and determine how these areas may impact your career options.
 Self and career exploration should not be rushed.
 There is no test or individual that can tell you what to do with your life.
 College is a time to explore alternatives.

 Test out options, get involved in possible career areas, and clarify direction

 At this stage you may narrow down your career options by actively pursuing information, contacts and exposure to tentative career areas.
 Participate in co-curricular activities, job shadowing,internships, service learning, research, and part-time jobs.
 If you are considering graduate school, discuss your options with your faculty advisor.